How to Increase Engagement on Twitter in 2026 (15 Tips)

 Twitter chats gather a group of users around a particular hashtag.
 For your own chat, it could be a unique hashtag created about your brand or industry, which is the ideal way for you to demonstrate your expertise on the topic.

-But if you’re not confident enough to start your own Twitter chat, try joining one to get a feel for it all works.
+But if you’re not confident enough to start your own Twitter chat, try joining one to get a feel for how it all works.

 Ask Questions and Use CTAs to Boost Twitter Replies